 Richard Milner IV (also known as Rich) is the Helen Faison Endowed Chair of Urban Education, Professor of Education as well as Director of the Center for Urban Education at the University of Pittsburgh.

 Jal Mehta is an associate professor in education at the Harvard Graduate School of Education.
 His primary research interest is in understanding what it would take to create high quality schooling at scale, with a particular interest in the professionalization of teaching.

 James W. Pellegrino is co-director of Learning Sciences Research Institute, Liberal Arts and Sciences Distinguished Professor, and Distinguished Professor of Education.

 Jorge Ruiz de Velasco is the Associate Director of the Gardner Center for Youth and Their Communities at the Stanford Graduate School of Education.

-Paul Leather was sworn in as Deputy Commissioner of Education on April 14, 2010.
-Mr. Leather’s background and experience in Education, Counseling, and Administration in New Hampshire spans three decades.
+Paul Leather is Director for State and Local Partnerships at the Center for Innovation in Education.
+Mr. Leather’s background and experience in Education, Counseling, and Administration in New Hampshire spans four decades.

 Paul Reville is the Francis Keppel Professor of Practice of Educational Policy and Administration at Harvard University’s Graduate School of Education (HGSE) and the founding director of HGSE’s Education Redesign Lab.
 He recently completed nearly five years of service as the Secretary of Education for the Commonwealth of Massachusetts.